ChrstphrHll/npc_gen/students/Oyara Faoraar.md

 # Oyara Faoraar
 ---
 ### Description
-- Halfling Ranger from Verdain
+- Halfling Ranger from Kordinia
 - 4th year Protection student in Elkenval
-- short wavy dark red hair that's wild, Blue eyes, and Pale skin
+- short wavy white hair that's put up, Blue eyes, and Pale skin
 - Is Skeptical and Steely, and has Change as their ideal

 ### Organizations